 Sometimes it is really challenging for me not to reach out and give a coachee the answer I see for them – but I know that the sense of realisation and achievement is greater when they find it themselves – and it is not my gift to give.

-Our deepest thanks to Mary for sharing her story with us.
+Our deepest thanks to Mary for sharing her story of coach training with us.